Child protective services: 2008 Raid of YFZ Ranch

-CPS problem reports
+Reports of problems within CPS

 The Texas Department of Family and Protective Services, as with other states, had itself been an object of reports of unusual numbers of poisonings, death, rapes and pregnancies of children under its care since 2004.
 The Texas Family and Protective Services Crisis Management Team was created by executive order after the critical report Forgotten Children of 2004.
 Texas Comptroller Carole Keeton Strayhorn made a statement in 2006 about the Texas foster care system.
 In Fiscal 2003, 2004 and 2005, respectively 30, 38 and 48 foster children died in the state's care.
 The number of foster children in the state's care increased 24 percent to 32,474 in Fiscal 2005, while the number of deaths increased 60 percent.
 Compared to the general population, a child is four times more likely to die in the Texas foster care system.
 In 2004, about 100 children were treated for poisoning from medications; 63 were treated for rape that occurred while under state care, including four-year-old twin boys, and 142 children gave birth, though others believe Ms. Strayhorn's report was not scientifically researched, and that major reforms need to be put in place to assure that children in the conservatorship of the state get as much attention as those at risk in their homes.

+Former Georgia Senator Nancy Schaefer was a vocal critic of the corruption that the Adoption and Safe Families Act incentivized in all child protection organizations.
+She argued that the thousands of dollars in adoption bonuses for every child adopted out rewarded such organizations with seizing children from and thwarting reunification efforts with the children's parents.